LiLabAtVT/I2GDS2025/Group4/README.md

 `interact -A introtogds -p normal_q -t 1:00:00`

 # Software Installation
 Software was downloaded via Conda.
-All of the required packages needed to run the pipeline are listed within the environment.yml file in the materials directory.
+All of the required packages needed to run the pipeline are listed within the environment.yml file in the repository/ directory.

 Initialize Conda on ARC:
 ```